 Enrollment Checklist: The checklist serves as a tool for students to double check their enrollment progress.
 Students can use this form to personally check off each item and make sure they have completed the necessary steps to enroll.
 This form does not need to be completed by the student in order to take classes.

-College Start Handbook: This document should be read over by all students and parents who are participating in the College Start Program.
+College Start Student Guide: This document should be read over by all students and parents who are participating in the College Start Program.
 It is a guide for all rules, regulations, and guidelines involved with the program.

 College Start Placement Chart: High school students who wish to take English Composition I & II or college level Mathematics may reference this chart for placement scores.
 Students must take either the ACCUPLACER test or the ACT to be eligible for English and Math courses.
 ACCUPLACER tests may be scheduled with your high school counselor or with the Coordinator of the College Start Program.